stylify/web/content/blog/utility-first-css-in-nuxt-js-with-stylify.md

 ]
 ```

 And that's it.
-Now you can start using [Stylify](https://stylify.dev) to style your Nuxt.js app 🤩.
+Now you can start using the [Stylify](https://stylify.dev) to style your Nuxt.js app 🤩.

 ## First CSS